 Performance reviews and appraisals

 Objectives give employees focus, and appraisals make them feel their good work is being recognised.
 You can also discuss any weaknesses or problems, and identify solutions together.

 A big part of successful performance reviews and appraisals is being able to communicate well with your staff.
 You'll find some useful tips and advice on our communication skills for managers page.

 Set up the processes

-The most effective way to conduct KPI and performance reviews is to have a combination of structured face-to-face discussions – with diary notes – quarterly, then half yearly, and a full review at the end of each year.
+The most effective way to conduct KPI and performance reviews is to have a combination of structured face-to-face discussions – with diary notes – quarterly with a full review at the end of each year.

 In conducting a performance review, you should: